mpanighetti/dnd5e-mote/ch-1-welcome-to-mote/timekeeping.md

 - **Introduction:** 1 KS
 - **Usage:** [Esterfell Accord](../ch-2-people-of-mote/societies/esterfell-accord/esterfell-accord.md), [Subros](../ch-2-people-of-mote/societies/subros.md), [Verdancy](../ch-2-people-of-mote/societies/verdancy/verdancy.md)

 A Kivan Standard year is divided into twelve months of twenty-eight days each, making the year exactly 336 days long.
 The length of a month is based on Kiva's minimum uninterrupted orbital period, as Esterfell's largest moon has the most direct influence on tidal patterns and periods of starfall.
-However, the Kivan Standard's strict adherence to regular timekeeping does not account for the presence of lunar days, which can cause the measure of months to drift over time as they fall out of alignment with Kiva's adjusted orbit, making it difficult to account for the disruption lunar days can cause when determining the day of a week or the length of a month.
+However, the Kivan Standard's strict adherence to regular timekeeping does not account for the presence of lunar days, which causes the measure of months to drift over time as they fall out of alignment with Kiva's adjusted orbit.
+This can make it difficult to account for the disruption lunar days can cause when determining the day of a week or the length of a month.

 ##### Kivan Standard Months
 | Number | Name   |